Learning from nature — ecological succession’s lesson for personal development

 Patti Mancini — Head of People Operations

 At Zest AI, Patti leads all aspects of our talent force and stewards Zest’s tight-knit culture.
 She fosters connection, empowerment, and sustainable action toward individual and team goals, and enables professional development across the company.
-She also spearheaded the implementation of the Zest Cares Foundation and oversees the foundation’s work and impact.
+She also spearheaded the implementation of Zest Cares and oversees the initiative’s charitable work and impact.
 Patti lives in Malibu and can often be found at the beach near her home.